underflow3d/SheepCrackz/README.md

 Download The Source Code ```sheepcrackz.cpp```!
 And Compile It With The Command ```g++ sheepcrackz.cpp -o sheepcrackz -lssl -lcrypto```!
 Now Enjoy This Password Cracker!

 # Contribution
 Please Contribute And Add More Support!
-Unfortunately, This Only Supports MD5, SHA256 Right Now!
+Unfortunately, This Only Supports MD5, SHA256, SHA512 And SHA1 Right Now!
 But I Wanna Make It Support All Hash Types!